ak-asu/ProjectIAM/README.md

 # Unicredify - Decentralized Identity and Access Management (IAM) for University Credentials Verification System

 This project implements a privacy-preserving decentralized Identity and Access Management system for university credentials.
 It is inspired by platforms like UniCred.io with an innovation to introduce zero-knowledge proofs for enhanced privacy.
 The system enables universities to issue verifiable digital credentials to students who can then selectively share these credentials with employers while maintaining complete control and data integrity.
+It is built on the Polygon blockchain and integrated with Privado ID infrastructure.
+The application has on-chain credential anchoring for authenticity and off-chain zero-knowledge proof verification for efficiency and privacy.

 ## Overview